NGO Major Group

 The next HLPF will occur in under 10 months and I am looking forward to what the NGO Major Group can create this year and beyond.
 Let’s get to work.

 The Terms of Reference of the NGO Major Group are available here.

 The NGO Major Group is tasked with facilitating the participation and enhancing the engagement of non-governmental organizations in the processes directly and indirectly related to the High Level Political Forum.
 When possible, we work to organize positions on behalf of the members to be delivered in various United Nations spaces.
 Because of the diversity of voices and perspectives within this group, we are organized around thematic clusters which act as hubs of expertise on numerous issues and/or Sustainable Development Goals.

 We are always striving towards transparency and inclusiveness in our decision-making processes.
 Currently we are doing this through the use of a Google Group which we hope you will join by clicking here.
 We also would ask that any interested representative fill out this brief survey so we can get a sense of who you are, what you work on, and where.

-We have two global organizing partners; Alice Odingo in Nairobi, Kenya and Daniel Perell in New York City, USA.
-We also currently have five regional organizing partners who work to facilitate engagement in Africa (Paul Okumu, Masiiwa Rusare, Oluseyi Oyebisi), and Asia (Beckie Malay), the Caribbean (Shantal Munro-Knight), Europe (Leida Rijnhout), and North America (Soon-Young Yoon).
+We have three global organizing partners; Katie Tobin, Daniel Perell, and Leanne Hartill.
+We also have regional organizing partners who work to facilitate engagement in Africa, Asia, the Caribbean, Europe, and North America.
 Please feel free to contact any of us with proposals, questions, or concerns.